Browse all service opportunities below…

-AYUDA [which means help in Spanish] has been providing humanitarian service for over 3 decades.
+AYUDA has been providing humanitarian service for over 3 decades.
 Spencer W. Kimball requested the formation of AYUDA as a means of serving where there was a huge need that the Church was not able to meet.

 Ayuda members have served in many different countries throughout the world.
 Most recently, we have focused on the Dominican Republic.